huggingface/blog/universal_assisted_generation.md

     ></video>
 </figure>

-While not shown in the video above, token re-encoding from target to draft follows a similar process.
+While not shown in the video above, token re-encoding from target to assistant follows a similar process.
 However, mismatched tokens must be discarded from the assistant model's key-value (KV) cache to ensure data integrity.

 ## Benchmarks